KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 		switch(status){
 			case permissionPlugin.GRANTED:
 			case permissionPlugin.NOT_NEEDED:
-				/* Notification now shows the same as it did before Android 13 (API Level 33). */ break;
+				/* Notification shows the same as it did before Android 13 (API Level 33). */ break;
+			case permissionPlugin.DENIED_BY_RATIONALE_DIALOG:
-			case permissionPlugin.DENIED:
+			case permissionPlugin.DENIED_BY_SYSTEM_DIALOG:
 			case permissionPlugin.NOT_ANDROID:
 				/* The notification does not show. */ break;